ssato/python-anyconfig/docs/introduction.rst

    TOML, toml, ``toml`` [#]_
    BSON, bson, bson in ``pymongo`` [#]_

-- Supported formats of which backends are enabled automatically if required pluggable modules are installed: python-anyconfig utilizes plugin mechanism provided by setuptools [#]_ and may support other formats if corresponding pluggable backend modules:
+- Supported formats of which backends are enabled automatically if required pluggable modules are installed: python-anyconfig utilizes plugin mechanism provided by setuptools [#]_ and may support other formats if corresponding pluggable backend modules are installed along with python-anyconfig:

 .. csv-table:: Supported formats by pluggable backend modules
    :header: "Format", "Type", "Pluggable backend"